danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 ### PdParty URL Scheme

-As of version 1.1.0, PdParty has a custom URL scheme "pdparty://" for opening PdParty as well as PdParty from other apps on iOS.
-The domain portion of the URL is used as a message type and the following are supported:
+As of version 1.1.0, PdParty has a custom URL scheme "pdparty://" for opening PdParty from other apps on iOS.
+The domain portion of the URL is used as a message type and the following messages are supported:

-* pdparty://: empty, simply opens PdParty
+* pdparty:// - empty, simply opens PdParty
-* pdparty://_**open**_/path/...: open a patch, scene, or folder inside the Documents folder
+* pdparty://_**open**_/path/... - open a patch, scene, or folder inside the Documents folder

 To test, enter the following into the address bar in Safari and hit enter: